ychen-stat-ml/ychen-stat-ml.github.io/_pages/index.md

 # 💻 Research

-I am broadly interested in the general area of **efficient machine learning**, aiming to understand the statistical structures of modern machine learning algorithms and apply these insights to real-world computational challenges.
+I am broadly interested in the area of **Geometric and Responsible Data Science**, aiming to understand the statistical structures of modern machine learning algorithms and apply these insights to real-world computational challenges.
-I especially focus on <strong>non-parametric models</strong> and neural networks with intensive matrix operations, such as <strong>Transformers</strong> (language models) and graph neural networks (<strong>GNNs</strong>).
+I especially focus on <strong>graph, time-series, and multimodal</strong> data and associated neural networks with intensive matrix operations, such as <strong>Transformers</strong> (language models) and graph neural networks (<strong>GNNs</strong>).

 # 🕮 Teaching

-## Fall 25, Spring 25, Spring 24: COMP 7070 Advanced Topics in Artificial Intelligence and Machine Learning
+## Fall 26, Fall 25, Spring 25, Spring 24: COMP 7070 Advanced Topics in Artificial Intelligence and Machine Learning

 Overall, this course is an invitation to core machine learning for **AI application research**.
 It aims to familiarize the students with useful concepts in machine learning, and therefore to benefit their own research.